shankeleven/init.lua/README.md

-### this is a fork from the famous rc - ThePrimeagen's init.lua
+### this is a fork from the famous rc - ThePrimeagen's init.lua , but ofc this one is BETTER!

 ## This is modified for my personal use but feel free to use it , it has following modifications
 - clipboard and yank in sync(solved the buffer sync during explorer)